Trams in Dresden: Lines

 In recent years, street running has been replaced by independent right-of-way arrangements wherever possible, and new extensions created in the same form.
 In November 2008, a 2.8 km extension of line 7 was opened from Gorbitz to Pennrich, in Dresden's south eastern suburbs.
 In May 2011, a 1.6 km extension of line 10 opened from Friedrichstrasse to the city's Messe or exhibition centre, involving construction of a 315 m long, 15 m wide and 5.4 m high bridge across the floodplain of the River Elbe.
 In July 2019, routes 9 and 13 were realigned along a 1.1 km section to provide better connections with regional trains at Dresden-Strehlen station.

-Unlike many other German cities of comparable size, no stadtbahn style tunnel sections or high platform stops have been created.
-Many tram stops have been rebuilt so as to be fully accessible to physically disabled persons, and to allow level boarding to the low floor trams that now operate most services.
+Unlike various other German cities of comparable size, no stadtbahn style tunnel sections or high platform stops have been created.
+Many tram stops have been rebuilt so as to be fully accessible to physically disabled persons, and to allow level boarding to the newer low floor trams that now operate most services.

 Different lines can be identified by a line number and a colour code.
 As of 2017 the lines are:

 Future plans, as part of the Stadtbahnprogramm 2020, include 14.9 km of new tram line, with work starting in 2014.
 Some 10.5 km would be on reserved track, and the new lines would replace bus lines 61 and 62, some of the city's busiest, with an estimated cost of 223 million euros.
 The new lines comprise: